CatherineCynthiaT/crop-prediction-fertilizer-recommendation/README.md

 4. **Model Evaluation:**
    Evaluated models using metrics such as accuracy, precision, recall, and F1-score.
 The Random Forest model showed the highest accuracy for crop prediction, while the Support Vector Classifier excelled in fertilizer recommendation.

-5. **Deployment:**
-   Deployed the models using Streamlit for real-time predictions and recommendations.

 **Results and Evaluation Criterion:**
 - **Crop Prediction:** The Random Forest Classifier performed best with an accuracy of 99%.